DECLASSIFIED — May 8 & 22, Jun 12, 2026

 Tier 3 — Notable Pattern

-Dept. of War • Persian Gulf • Multiple Encounters
+Dept. of War • Arabian Gulf • Multiple Encounters

 • "Formation of unknown flying objects" traveling NE to NW along coast — tracked ~2 minutes